SUBST: Custom label

+LABEL is one of several commands that only work on physical drives.

 Persisting across reboots

 Drive letters mapped with the command are not available during system startup for services nor do they persist across a reboot.

 Registry (DOS Devices)

 The DOS Devices mechanism that underlies subst can be set in registry.
 This way, the mapped drives are usable immediately during startup.

 Create a new registry entry "String Value" in the following key: